Your Directors present the Sixty Sixth Annual Report together

 Company excluding the statement of particulars of employees under Rule 5(2) and Rule 5(3)

-office hours till the date of Annual General meeting.
+hours till the date of Annual General meeting.

 Disclosure under the Sexual Harassment of Women at Workplace